samwell-ho/openpgp-ca/doc/src/details.md

 This chapter describes how OpenPGP CA works at a technical level.
 First, we describe the OpenPGP data structures that it uses.
-Then we describe some relevant points of OpenPGP CAs implementation.
+Then we describe some relevant points of OpenPGP CA's implementation.

 # What is OpenPGP CA